dannyfranca/qwik-router/CONTRIBUTING.md

 ![image](https://user-images.githubusercontent.com/1430726/95461503-fbcd5800-097e-11eb-9b55-321d1ff0e6bb.png)

-If you need to update your PR for some reason -
+If you need to update your PR for some reason:

   - Make the required updates.